lysenkopavlo/gitguide/gitguide.md

 Where 'LGS-239' - project or task name.

-### git commit -m '<type>:<message>'
+### git commit -m 'type: message'
 Three possible types:
-1. feat if feature was add
+1. feat: if feature was add
-2. fix if something was fixed
+2. fix: if something was fixed
-3. docs if added some info in documentation
+3. docs: if added some info in documentation

 ```
 git commit -m 'feat: add sum counter'